 Determine tribe eligibility via tribal directory on U.S. Department of the Interior Indian

 Affairs.

 Proof of membership or enrollment in a federally recognized tribe or one of the five

 approved state tribes will be determined through possession of a tribally issued

 enrollment card or through possession of a letter from the tribal enrollment office stating

 that the applicant is a member of the tribe.

 Non-occupant Co-Borrower not required to be an enrolled member of the tribe.

 Borrower residency status

-An eligible Borrower who is an Indian must be
+An eligible Borrower as referenced above must be

-○ A U.S citizen
+A U.S citizen

 A lawful permanent resident alien; or

 A non-permanent resident alien

 6. Eligible States Based on the States and Areas that the Client is approved to lend in.

 7. HUD 184 Ineligible District of Columbia

 States Delaware

 Georgia

 Hawaii

 Kentucky

 Maryland

 New Hampshire

 New Jersey

 • Ohio

-Pennsylvania

-Vermont
+,

 West Virginia

+• Vermont